10 Real Stories Of Babies Switched At Birth—

-In 2010, two baby girls went home from the Tambo Memorial Hospital in Boksburg, South Africa with the wrong families.
+In August 2010, two baby girls were born on the same day in Tambo Memorial Hospital in Johannesburg.
+It is alleged that a nurse made a mistake and switched at birth with the name tags when the girls were in the nursery.
 Neither family thought anything was wrong.
 The truth might never have been revealed had one of the mothers not sued her then ex-partner for child support.
 He denied paternity, but when DNA testing was done, it found that their ‘daughter’ was not their biological child at all.

 2. A Yellow Belly Switch

 Two baby girls were born in Cannes, France in 1994, and both suffered from jaundice and got switched at birth.
 The clinic where they were born had only two special jaundice incubators, one of which was in use, so the two girls were put in the same one.
 Unfortunately, this resulted in them being switched by a nurse.
 When the babies were returned, both mothers noted that their daughters had different hair lengths.
 They were told, in both cases conflicting information, that the jaundice treatment can extend or shorten hair, leaving them none the wiser as to what had gone on.